Be a part of the student newspaper of record at Boston College, independent since 1970.

 How long does HIP last?

-HIP begins in early September and runs until the end of November, when we hold our editor elections.
+HIP begins mid-September and runs until the end of November, when we hold our editor elections.
 Learn more about editor elections in our FAQ at the bottom of the page.

 Where Heights editors and reporters have gone to work